wrist mechanics online course featured image

 Ben Hogan played his game this way without calling it this, and then mathematician and professional golfer Scott Fawcett developed it further.

-The first part of this process is to take a good look at your game.
+The first step in this process is to examine your game thoroughly.

 Let’s say you were going to hit 100 shots with your 7-iron.
 How many of them would go straight at the target, how many would go left, and how many would go right?